fshdnc/eb_class/README.md

       --model_type whole_essay \
       --jsons /path/to/data.json

-A confusion matrix and scores on the development set are printed at the end of training.
+A confusion matrix and scores on the validation set are printed at the end of training.

 Results on tensorboard